 In today’s article, I am going to talk about some tips on mobile phone connectivity in Zanskar Valley.
 Unlike Ladakh and Spiti Valley, Zanskar Valley has a fairly limited set of places to visit and a fixed route to follow to reach Padum, so far.
-It is much simpler to explain and cover this topic on phone connectivity in Zanskar Valley as compared to Ladakh and Spiti Valley which have a wide range of places to visit and sleep overnight.
+It is much simpler to explain and cover this topic on phone connectivity in Zanskar Valley as compared to Ladakh and Spiti Valley.
+Both Ladakh and Spiti Valley have a wide range of places to visit and sleep overnight in the remote Himalayas.

-In general, you should be less bothered about phone connectivity in Zanskar Valley if you are carrying the right phone connect with you.
+In general, you should be less bothered about phone connectivity in Zanskar Valley if you are carrying the right mobile connection with you.
 We will look into the details about it in the article which will answer the simple question “How is the mobile phone connectivity in Zanskar Valley”

 Let's quickly dive into the details: